 Suggested Themes and AesopsAs we began, so shall we end: the themes and Aesops you employed at the end of your story should be the same ones you have been using through the beginning and middle of your story.
 If you arrive at the ending, and you still do not know what these things are, then your story is not done.
 Do not publish it, do not submit it to fanfiction.net, do not pass Go: instead, step back and look at the things you have been subconsciously weaving into the story.
 Stephen King gives a good example.
 When writing Carrie, he tells us in his memoir On Writing, he had no conscious intent of using blood to link the story together.
 But when he stepped back and read the first draft, he discovered that it was showing up three important moments: when Carrie has her first menstruation and awakens her Psychic Powers; during the prom prank; and during the final confrontation with her abusive mother.
 So, on the second draft, he consciously looked for places he could sneak the symbol of blood into the story.
 King did not set out to write a theme; he did it nonconsciously, without intent.
 You, dear author reading this article, have done the same.
 The theme is there, and the Aesop is there too; you just have to find it in all the stuff you wrote.

 Another thing to keep in mind is that your theme and Aesop determines your ending.
 This is part of what enables the No Ending trope to exist: you arrive at the conclusion of an arc, even if it's not The End.
 To contrast How I Met Your Mother, let's look at another narrated character drama that masquerades as a romance: (500) Days of Summer.
 The film is about a man named Tom (Joseph Gordon-Levitt) who meets a Manic Pixie Dream Girl named Summer (Zooey Deschanel), falls in love with her and can't get over her.
 The film uses Anachronic Order — its first scene takes place on Day 488 — to explore Tom's mentality and reactions as he tries to get over The One That Got Away, not to mention his own deeper issues with being In Love with Love, Loving a Shadow of Summer instead of the real her.
 In the final scene of the film, he's at a job interview and he runs into a girl named Autumn...
 And, on screen, the day indicator flips back to 1.
 Is this an ending?
 Is Tom about to be a victim of History Repeats?
 Or has he learned enough to maybe make a new start?
-The answer is, the film doesn't tell us — because it doesn't actually matter.
+The answer is, it doesn't matter.
 The story is fundamentally a Coming-of-Age Story, and its Aesop is, "Loving a Shadow is bad."
 Tom stops doing this; he has learned what he can from his 500 days of Summer and is ready to move on.
-Therefore, it doesn't actually matter if Autumn is his Second Love or another stepping stone on the path of his evolution; he has come of age, and the story is over, even if The Adventure Continues.
+Therefore, it doesn't actually matter if Autumn is his Second Love or another stepping stone on the path of his evolution; the story of his 500 days of Summer is over, even if The Adventure Continues.
 It is an ending...
 To the story director Marc Webb and screenwriters Scott Neustadter and Michael H. Weber are actually telling, not the one audiences thought they were.
 And it works, because Webb and Neustadter and Weber knew what story they were telling — something the writers of all the previous works were not sure about.

 And finally, let's take a look at Harry Potter.
-As a massive multimedia franchise with huge cultural impact — it set the stage for an explosion of young adult literature, leading directly to things like Twilight, The Hunger Games and Fifty Shades of Gray; you could also argue that it opened the world's eyes to the power of fantasy, thus segueing directly into Game of Thrones — it had a lot of people making guesses over what would happen in the seventh and final book.
+As a massive multimedia franchise with huge cultural impact — it set the stage for an explosion of young adult literature, leading directly to things like Twilight, The Hunger Games and Fifty Shades of Grey; you could also argue that it opened the world's eyes to the power of fantasy, thus segueing directly into Game of Thrones — it had a lot of people making guesses over what would happen in the seventh and final book.
 Some of them were obvious; author JK Rowling, when Jossing a Fan-Preferred Couple, pointed out that she had seeded "anvil-sized" hints about whether she was planning to execute on that theory.
 Also, since Harry himself was The Chosen One and Chosen Ones are always The Only Ones Allowed To Defeat the Big Bad, it was safe to assume that Harry would defeat the Big Bad.
 However, we knew almost nothing, going in, about how Harry would do it — aside from the fact that Harry would employ The Power of Love, because that's always been his greatest strength.
 And that was even before Rowling released the title of the final book, Harry Potter and the Deathly Hallows, revealing that a bunch of magical objects which had never been mentioned before over the course of the series would play such a pivotal role in the victory that the book would be named after them.
 While critics derided the existence of the Hallows as an Ass Pull — and they had a point — it also helped prove that It's the Journey That Counts.
 The ending of Harry Potter wasn't thrilling because we didn't know if Harry could handle You-Know-Who; it was thrilling because the Deathly Hallows and the horcruxes — not to mention the Rule Magic — gave Rowling the tools she needed to turn a "Circle Of Extinction Single-Spell Battle Wizard Duel" into something that was, well, actually interesting.
 Instead of a special-effects-laden Final Battle, which would have been rather boring on-page, we have Harry as a Martial Pacifist who withholds the fight until the very end, and instead uses his Breaking Speech to try and pull Voldemort back over the Moral Event Horizon... partially because, due to his mastery of Hallows / Horcruxes / Rule Magic, Harry knows his victory is a Foregone Conclusion.
 And, because he knows he will win, he tries to talk Voldemort out of fighting at all.
 Because that's The Power of Love.